[ Printer Friendly Version ] [ Report Abuse ]

 Does he know?

-This question had plagued her for over a week, bouncing around in her head ever since that day she had been forced to use her “gift”, as some called it.
-Her secret gift.
-Something to remain hidden.
+This question had plagued her for over a week, bouncing around in her head ever since that day she had been forced to reveal herself, to show her secret.
 It was a tremendous ally for the Order, and a tremendous enemy if used against them.
 If he discovered what she was, he would stop at nothing to have her join him.
 He could never have knowledge of her.
 It was to be avoided at all costs.
-She was only to use her power in life or death situations, when there was no other way to survive.
+She was only to use her power in life or death situations, when there was no other way out.
 And the use of her power had been unavoidable.

 The only way out.
-The only way to save Harry, who would one day save her, along with the rest of the world.
+The only way to save Harry, who was their only hope for a world at peace someday.
 She squeezed her eyes shut and shook her head.
 It had been the only way.
 She knew it had been the only way.

 The sun had finally disappeared, and a half moon was rising to take its place in the dark sky.
 The cold had begun to creep through her gloved hands, and she shoved them deep into the pockets of her coat.
-The wind started to blow insistently, throwing her dark hair all about her face, but the biting cold was oddly soothing.
-After absorbing the fiendfyre, she had given into an awful fever.
-Her blood had felt like it was literally boiling in her veins, and her skin felt like it was on fire.
-Singe marks had appeared all over her clothing where her skin had become so hot as to eat away at the fabric.
-She was delirious for days.
+The wind started to blow insistently, throwing her dark hair all about her face, but the cold was oddly soothing.
+After absorbing the FiendFyre, she had given into an awful fever.
+Her blood had felt like it was boiling in her veins, and her skin burned like fire, so much so that holes were burned into her clothes.
 It had been too hard on her to take in such ferocious heat all at once.
-Plus, the fiendfyre was very dark magic, which heightened the aftereffects considerably.
-It had been the worst reaction she had suffered yet, but had almost fully recovered.
+Plus, FiendFyre is very dark magic, which heightens the aftereffects considerably.
+It had been the worst reaction she had ever suffered.

 She shivered under all her layers and continued to stare out, not really focusing on anything in particular.
 Her thoughts strayed back to Grimmauld Place, wondering if Snape had returned, bringing news from the other side.
 He would be able to tell the Order if her secret was no longer secret.